About Us

 Ministry of Production Director

-Director representing communes, communities, indigenous peoples and nationalities
+Representing communes, communities, indigenous peoples and nationalities Director

 Director of the Ecuadorian academy